We understand the heightened concerns families have surrounding COVID-19. Please review the notice on the Admissions page for additional information.

 After exploring these various applications of mathematics, participants select and complete a group project based upon their own interests within the field.
 The course concludes with group presentations on those projects.
 As collaboration and communication are essential in modern science, the presentations offer a valuable opportunity to practice and receive feedback.

 Andrew Lipnick is currently working towards a Ph.D in mathematics at the Courant Institute of Mathematical Sciences at New York University.
 He earned a B.S. degree summa cum laude with highest honors in mathematics and neuroscience from Brandeis University.
 Andrew enjoys applying mathematics to real-world problems and helping others do the same.

 Joe Quinn holds a PhD in mathematics from The Graduate Center, CUNY, and publishes in the field of geometric topology.
 He has taught and designed math curricula for Hunter College, Johns Hopkins Center for Talented Youth, Bronx Community College, Matemorfosis CIMAT (Guanajuato), MoMath, and Bridge to Enter Advanced Mathematics.
-He is passionate about transmitting knowledge between the math research community and the rest of the world, for the benefit of both parties.
+He is the director of Hypothesis, a New York City based company that creates games and events based on conceptual math and art.
+Joe is passionate about transmitting knowledge between the math research community and the rest of the world, for the benefit of both parties.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.